Home Tutorials Training Consulting Books Company Contact us

 2. Using Mockito for mocking objects in unit tests

-Mockito is a popular open source framework for mocking objects in software test.
-Using Mockito greatly simplifies the development of tests for classes with external dependencies.
+Mockito is a popular open-source framework for mocking objects in software tests.
+Mockito greatly simplifies the development of tests for classes with external dependencies by providing clean, readable mocking syntax.

 mockitousagevisualization